Catholics on LI react with relief, skepticism to diocese's settlement with clergy abuse survivors

 "I just hope it’s a very dark period that’s passed," he said.
 "One thing is for sure — it’s not what Jesus wanted.
 All of us have had to look very deeply into our institution.
 We’ve all kind of suffered."

-Hinshaw said the response of the diocese and the Catholic Church nationwide gave him some hope as it instituted strict measures to hopefully prevent any future sexual abuse.
+Hinshaw said the response of the diocese and the Catholic Church nationwide gave him some hope as it instituted strict measures to prevent any future sexual abuse.
 He hopes that not all priests will be blamed for the scandal.

 "Tragically, the entire priesthood has been stigmatized by this horrific behavior of priests ... for the most part now several decades ago, which doesn’t make it any less horrific," he said.
 "But there are so many good priests that are working, really sacrificing, giving their lives to minister to people in their parishes ... and they are stigmatized by this.
 And I would hope that we can move forward from that."

 Connie Loos spent 20 years working for the church, as a teacher at St. John the Baptist High School in West Islip and an administrator at Catholic Charities.
-But, she said, she grew increasingly angry at the church over issues such as its treatment of women.
+But she said she grew increasingly angry at the church over issues such as its treatment of women.
 The church refused, for instance, to allow women to serve as deacons, who can perform some of the same sacraments as priests, such as baptizing people, preaching at Mass and officiating at weddings.

 The scandal was the final straw for Loos and left her estranged from the church.
 There is no chance she will return, she said, regardless of the settlement.